Aerial view of Katmandu

 If you can fly on the second day your trek will proceed as normal.
 We have time built into our itineraries to cope with this eventuality.

-If it becomes clear that you will not be able to fly on day 2 our Guide will discuss with the group the possibility of chartering a helicopter.
 We will use all of the monies paid for the flight to cover part of the helicopter cost.
 Depending on the number in the group, the net extra cost payable by each passenger will generally be between $300-$500pp depending on availability and demand.
 Your guide will ascertain the best price and let you know as soon as practicable.

-Should there be a significant delay at the end of your trek, we will endeavour to get you on the first fixed-wing flights to Kathmandu available.
-Should helicopters be able to fly, we will discuss with the group the possibility of a charter.
-This will be on the same basis as described above.
-If you have to stay in Lukla for an additional night, Kandoo will cover the cost of your lodge for one night.
-Additional nights will be at your expense and should be recovered on your travel insurance.
+Should there be a significant delay at the end of your trek, we will endeavour to get you on the first fixed-wing flights available to Kathmandu.
+Should helicopters be able to fly, we will discuss with the group the possibility of booking helicopter flights.
+On the inbound flight we can make separate arrangements for different members of the group, based on their onward travel plans.
+Again, all helicopter costs are your responsibility.

 Hotel availability and flight delays